Vector6662/simple-db-hw-2021/lab5.md

 page has a limited number of slots and we need to be able to insert tuples even if the corresponding leaf page is full.

-As described in the textbook, attempting to insert a tuple into a full leaf page should cause that page to split so that the tuples are evenly distributed between the two new pages.
-Each time a leaf page splits, a new entry corresponding to the first tuple in the second page will need to be added to the parent node.
-Occasionally, the internal node may also be full and unable to accept new entries.
+As described in the textbook, attempting to insert a tuple into a full leaf page should cause that page to **split** so that the tuples are evenly distributed between the two new pages. **Each time a leaf page splits, a new entry** **corresponding to the first tuple in the second page will need to be added to the** **parent node.** Occasionally, the internal node may also be full and unable to accept new entries.
 In that case, the parent should split and add a new entry to its parent.
 This may cause recursive splits and ultimately the creation of a new root node.

+每一次leaf page分裂时，第二个page的第一个tuple对应的entry需要被添加到父节点
+非叶子节点也可能会因为满了而不能加入新entry，此时便需要分裂，加入新entry到其父节点

-In this exercise you will implement `splitLeafPage()` and `splitInternalPage()` in `BTreeFile.java`.
-If the page being split is the root page, you will need to create a new internal node to become the new root page, and update the BTreeRootPtrPage.
-Otherwise, you will need to fetch the parent page with READ_WRITE permissions, recursively split it if necessary, and add a new entry.
+In this exercise you will implement `splitLeafPage()` and `splitInternalPage()` in `BTreeFile.java`. **If the page being split is the root page, you will need to** **create a new internal node to become the new root page, and update the** **BTreeRootPtrPage**. （这是base case？）Otherwise, you will need to fetch the parent page with READ_WRITE permissions, recursively split it if necessary, and add a new entry.
 You will find the function `getParentWithEmptySlots()` extremely useful for handling these different cases.
-In `splitLeafPage()` you should "copy" the key up to the parent page, while in `splitInternalPage()` you should "push" the key up to the parent page.
+In `splitLeafPage()` you should "**copy**" the key up to the parent page, while in `splitInternalPage()` you should "**push**" the key up to the parent page.
 See Figure 2 and review section 10.5 in the text book if this is confusing.
 Remember to update the parent pointers of the new pages as needed (for simplicity, we do not show parent pointers in the figures).
 When an internal node is split, you will need to update the parent pointers of all the children that were moved.
 You may find the function `updateParentPointers()` useful for this task.
-Additionally, remember to update the sibling pointers of any leaf pages that were split.
-Finally, return the page into which the new tuple or entry should be inserted, as indicated by the provided key field.
+Additionally, remember to update the sibling pointers of any leaf pages that were split. **Finally, return the page into which the new** **tuple or entry should be inserted**, as indicated by the provided key field.
 (Hint: You do not need to worry about the fact that the provided key may actually fall in the exact center of the tuples/entries to be split.
-You should ignore the key during the split, and only use it to determine which of the two pages to return.)
+You should ignore the key during the split, and only use it to determine which of the two pages to return. 额…不是很理解，为啥就不用担心这一点呢)

 <p align="center"> <img width=500 src="splitting_leaf.png"><br> <img width=500
 src="splitting_internal.png"><br> <i>Figure 2: Splitting pages</i> </p>